 This site contains affiliate links to products.
-I may receive a commission for purchases made through these links.
+I may receive a small commission for purchases made through these links.

-- A regular old tummy ache can cause vomiting, as well as diarrhea.
-Usually a stomach ache will get better after a few hours.
+- A regular tummy ache can cause vomiting, as well as diarrhea.
+Usually, a stomach ache will get better after a few hours.
 Your fur baby may want more attention from you, or he (or she) may want to be by herself for a while, waiting for the feeling to pass.
 Either way, never scold your sick dog.
 They can’t help it, as much as humans can’t.
-The worst thing that you can do is to yell at them.
+The worst thing that you can do is yell at them.

-- Stress is actually very common in dogs.
+- Stress is very common in dogs.
 While some pups are so laid back that they don’t seem to care about much of anything, the majority of dogs suffer different stressors in their short lifetimes, and many of us never even realize it.

 Canine Vomiting Treatment

-Although it can be a bit frightening at times, especially if you have never seen a dog get sick before, it is usually a one time event.
+Although it can be a bit frightening at times, especially if you have never seen a dog get sick before, it is usually a one-time event.
 As soon as the unwanted stuff is out of their stomach, it will start to settle down.
 Let your dog eat grass if he wants it.

 How to Treat a Vomiting Dog – Food and Drink

 Pumpkin is also recommended when you need to know how to treat a vomiting dog.
 I have mentioned pumpkin for sick dogs in other articles as well.
 This stuff is a super-food!
-I honestly can’t tell you why, but I CAN tell you that it saves a dog’s belly from a lot of troubles.
+I honestly can’t tell you why, but I CAN tell you that it saves a dog’s belly from many troubles.
 (Diarrhea and constipation, as well as vomiting.)
 I have always used canned pumpkin at room temperature, but some people use ‘real’ pumpkins – boiled until very soft and then pureed either in a blender or food processor.

 When Should You Call the Vet?

-If it is a case of a type of worms, the worms can (and will, if given enough time) literally eat every bit of nutrition out of your dog’s system.
+If it is a case of a type of worms, the worms can (and will, if given enough time) eat every bit of nutrition out of your dog’s system.

 If it is accompanied by fever, diarrhea, or lethargy, it could very well be deadly.
-It could be parvovirus or distemper, or another devastating virus.
+It could be parvovirus or distemper or another devastating virus.

-- As I will say on every article I write about dogs (or animals in general) – whenever something is amiss, or you just have a feeling that your dog’s trying to tell you something, give your vet a call.
+- As I will say in every article I write about dogs (or animals in general) – whenever something is amiss, or you just have a feeling that your dog’s trying to tell you something, give your vet a call.
 Depending on the symptoms you describe, they may want to schedule a visit.

 How Can You Make Your Sick Dog Feel Better?